GoogleCloudPlatform/gke-poc-toolkit/docs/architecture.md

   * Restricts access to addresses specified in the authorized networks list
   * Authorized networks range must containe internal IP addresses

-The following best practices are also enforced as part of the cluster build process:
+The following security features of GKE are enabled at default and are not exposed to the user as optional:

 * [Shielded VMs and Secure Boot](https://cloud.google.com/kubernetes-engine/docs/how-to/shielded-gke-nodes)
   * The GKE cluster and bastion host are deployed with Shielded VMs.
 Doing so provides strong, verifiable node identity and integrity to increase the security of GCE instances.